brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 DNS servers of Cloudflare.
 If you do not have one, you can get one for free at [Freenom][freenom] following [this article][domainarticle].**

+## Disclaimer

+Please make sure to be compliant with the
+[Cloudflare Self-Serve Subscription Agreement][cloudflare-sssa] when using this add-on.
+Especially [section 2.8][cloudflare-sssa-28] could be breached when mainly streaming videos or other Non-HTML content.

 ## Installation

 The installation of this add-on is pretty straightforward but requires some prerequisites